-Some ESPs support different webbooks for different tracking events.
-You can usually enter the same Anymail tracking webbook URL for all of them (or all that you want to receive)-but be sure to use the separate inbound URL for inbound webbooks.
+Some ESPs support different webhooks for different tracking events.
+You can usually enter the same Anymail tracking webhook URL for all of them (or all that you want to receive)-but be sure to use the separate inbound URL for inbound webhooks.
 And always check the specific details for your ESP under Supported ESPs.